 First thing’s first, you must register your business with your governing body.
 This is for VAT and tax purposes, and you can create an account online to register.
 Upon registering, you should receive a registration certificate within 30 days, although this isn’t a set time, and it could take longer.
 You will either receive this on an online platform or via the post.

-In registering your business, you’ll need to supply information such as bank details, business activity, and turnover.
-From your effective date of registration, you’ll need to pay any taxes or fees associated with the business.
+In registering your business, you will need to supply information such as bank details, business activity, and turnover.
+From your effective date of registration, you will also need to pay any taxes or fees associated with the business.

 Records You Must Keep

-As a business owner, you’ll be responsible for keeping a handful of records, including your grants, personal income records, PAYE records, VAT records, business expenses, income, and sales.
+As a business owner, you will be responsible for keeping a handful of records, including your grants, personal income records, PAYE records, VAT records, business expenses, income, and sales.

-It’s important to keep these records as they’re vital in working out any losses or profits for your tax return.
+It is important to keep these records as they are vital in working out any losses or profits for your tax return.
 On top of this, you’ll be able to show your records to your government body if requested.
 Proof of these records includes bank slips, till rolls, sales invoices, checkbook stubs, bank statements, and receipts.